dinde451/jarr.d1/Jarulfs_Guide.md

 As the highest qlvl of a base item is 25, any monster with an mlvl equal to that or above can drop the same items regardless of difficulty.
-This is true for almost all monsters in hell and the Crypt.
-Thus item drops in hell and the Crypt should be the same regardless of difficulty.
+This is true for almost all monsters in Hell and the Crypt.
+Thus item drops in Hell and the Crypt should be the same regardless of difficulty.
 For other dungeons you will find better base items in harder difficulty levels, but it should not affect what prefixes and suffixes you find.